krugerk/beeminder-apidocs/source/index.html.md

 ### Attributes

 * `slug` (string): The final part of the URL of the goal, used as an identifier.
-E.g, if user "alice" has a goal at beeminder.com/alice/weight then the goal's slug is "weight".
+E.g., if user "alice" has a goal at beeminder.com/alice/weight then the goal's slug is "weight".
 * `updated_at` (number): [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time ) of the last time this goal was updated.
 * `title` (string): The title that the user specified for the goal.
 E.g., "Weight Loss".
 * `fineprint` (string): The user-provided description of what exactly they are committing to.